Universal Quantum Computer Simulation of 50 Qubits on Europe`s First Exascale Supercomputer Harnessing Its Heterogeneous CPU-GPU Architecture: Introduction

-The remainder of this paper is organized as follows.
+{ Although some quantum processors now exceed 50 qubits, current devices still suffer from substantial noise and limited gate fidelities, which severely restrict the reliable circuit size and depth.
+For example, a simple 4‑bit adder (depth 10) on an IQM chip achieves only a \qtyrange{70}{80}{\percent} success rate, and performance degrades rapidly for larger circuits (a 50‑qubit adder requires 1001 gates and depth 101).
+Even recent breakthroughs, such as the demonstrations of surface‑code quantum error correction below threshold~\cite{Acharya2024}, where increasing the code distance yields exponentially improved logical lifetimes, highlight that today’s hardware is only beginning to enter the regime where scalable fault‑tolerant computation becomes feasible.
+In contrast, classical simulations of the same circuits produce numerically exact results, unaffected by hardware noise or decoherence. }

+This work makes the following contributions: \begin{itemize} \item Demonstration of the first universal 50-qubit quantum computer simulation, using exascale capabilities. \item High-performance system design achieving efficient execution on \num{16384} GH200 superchips using hybrid memory and optimized communication. \item Adaptive byte encoding combining low-precision arithmetic with FP64 to reduce memory footprint and improve performance. \item Comprehensive performance evaluation, including weak and strong scaling studies using Hadamard circuits. \end{itemize}} The remainder of this paper is organized as follows.
 The \hyperref[sec:problem]{next Section} briefly discusses the computational problem. \hyperref[STATE]{Section~\ref*{STATE}} provides an overview of the current state of the art in quantum computer simulation techniques. \hyperref[sec:innovations]{Section~\ref*{sec:innovations}} describes the methods and optimizations implemented in JUQCS-50 that enable simulations at the 50-qubit scale. \hyperref[sec:perfmeas]{Section~\ref*{sec:perfmeas}} introduces the performance metrics used to evaluate JUQCS-50, and \hyperref[sec:PerfResults]{Section~\ref*{sec:PerfResults}} presents the corresponding performance results.
 In \hyperref[sec:adder]{Section~\ref*{sec:adder}}, we discuss an application of JUQCS-50 to adder circuits, including both the approach and results.
 Finally, \hyperref[sec:Summary]{Section~\ref*{sec:Summary}} concludes the paper with a summary of the key findings and perspectives for future work.